ankaAR/bestiario5e/_creatures/cult-fanatic.md

 armor_class: "13 (armadura de cuero)"
 ---

-***Devoción oscura.*** The fanatic has advantage on saving throws against being charmed or frightened.
+***Devoción oscura.*** The fanatic has advantage on saving throws against being hechizado or asustado.

 ***Lanzamiento de conjuros.*** The fanatic is a 4th-level spellcaster.
 Its spell casting ability is Wisdom (spell save DC 11, +3 to hit with spell attacks).
 The fanatic has the following cleric spells prepared: